keaaa/dotnet-core-example/README.md

 Use guide - [*Create an Azure Active Directory application*](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application). **Ignore steps** not directly referenced to from here.

 Use Application (client) ID from step [*Get values for signing in*](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#get-values-for-signing-in) and client secret from step [*Create a new application secret*](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret) as environment variables `AzureAd__ClientId` and `AzureAd__ClientSecret`.
+ClientSecret should not be checked into git

 These need to be included when running the application.